Greenville, Alabama: Parks and recreation

 Cambrian Ridge is a golf course in Greenville.
 Sherling Lake Park and Campground has 41 campsites and surrounds two lakes east of the golf course.

 Government

 The local government of Greenville is run by the Mayor and City Council.
 The city council consists of five members each elected from single member districts.
-The city is located in Alabama's 2nd Congressional District and is currently represented by U.S. Representative Barry Moore.
+The city is located in Alabama's 2nd Congressional District and is currently represented by U.S. Representative Shomari Figures.

 Education

 Primary and secondary education

 Public education is provided by the Butler County Board of Education.